Consult with University of the Ozarks's admissions department to confirm any application fees and information.

 These are the application deadlines for University of the Ozarks.

 |Early Decision I||No||––||––|

 |Early Decision II||––||––||––|

 University of the Ozarks does not offer early decision or early action.

-Getting into University of the Ozarks is moderately difficult.
+University of the Ozarks is a moderately difficult school to get into.
 University of the Ozarks evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.